EduardoNGomes/cp-cookies/README.md

 7. Verify if the cookie name are in the list
 8. Click on Paste button

+## Good to know

+- If you want update your cookie list, remove unnecessary cookies and copy again.
+The copy can be used like "save".

 #### Made with ❤️ by [Eduardo Gomes](https://github.com/eduardongomes)